How much does an extension cost? A Complete Guide

 Over-structure extensions

-These are built on top of an existing garage or a previous single storey extension that is attached to a building.
+Built on top of an existing garage or previous single-storey extension attached to a building.

 How much does a house extension cost?